serenetangerine/recipes/sweets-n-treats/cookies/pumpkin-sugar.md

 --cookies--
 in a seperate bowl mix flour, baking powder, salt, and cinnamon

-beat sugar and botter until creamy beat in egg and vanilla mix in pumpkin gradually mix in dry ingredients
+beat sugar and butter until creamy beat in egg and vanilla mix in pumpkin gradually mix in dry ingredients